salmontts/Cyber-Offensive-Toolkit/README.md

 # 🛡️ Adrian Jedrocha – Cyber Offensive Toolkit

-A collection of personal cybersecurity tools and scripts built for offensive operations – from real-time process monitoring to memory analysis and recon automation.
+A collection of personal cybersecurity tools and scripts built for offensive operations – from real-time process monitoring and lightweight automation, to advanced memory analysis and complex detection traps.

-This toolkit is built with a hands-on mindset: **minimal, fast, and functional.** It’s meant for analysts, red teamers, and threat hunters who prefer code that just works.
+This toolkit blends **minimal, fast, and functional** scripts with more advanced solutions.
+It’s designed for analysts, red teamers, and threat hunters who value both efficiency and deep technical capability.

 ---